Juris-M/citeproc-cite-service/cultexp/README.md

 Installing the `make-data` script
 ---------------------------------

-To install the `make-data` script, using the command line clone this repository to the target system.
+To install the `make-data` script using the command line clone this repository to the target system.
 Then enter its `cultexp` subdirectory, install the script's dependencies, and link the script to your profile:

 ``` example
 $> git clone https://github.com/Juris-M/citeproc-cite-service.git